-During 2021/22, the Counter Fraud Team carried over 12 active cases from the previous year, received and recorded 47 new referrals, of which 43 investigations were investigated and closed.
-16 cases remain open and under review at the end of this financial year and will be carried over into the next.
-Of these 16 that have been carried over, several are at the stage where a Voluntary Interview Under Caution (VIUC) is required, or a VIUC has been undertaken and further Investigative actions have been identified.
+During 2023/24, the Counter Fraud Team carried over twelve active cases from the previous year, received and recorded thirty-seven new referrals, of which thirty-seven investigations were commenced and closed.
+Twelve cases will remain open and under review at the end of this financial year and will be carried over into the next.
+Of these twelve, several are at the stage where a Voluntary Interview Under Caution (VIUC) is required, or a VIUC has been undertaken and further Investigative actions have been identified and two are currently with the Crown Prosecution Service.

-Of those investigations that were finalised, one resulted in a successful prosecution at Swansea Crown Court, 11 civil sanctions were applied, including the recovery of funds totalling £23,061 and 10 internal disciplinary referrals were made.
-This is in addition to the proactive pieces of work undertaken and reported throughout the year.
+Of those investigations that were finalised, two cases resulted in arrests being made, 3 criminal sanctions were applied, including one successful prosecution at Swansea Crown Court, one Police Caution and one Community Resolution Order.
+A further 10 civil sanctions were instigated, including the recovery of funds totalling £64,273 and 9 internal disciplinary referrals.
+This is in addition to the proactive undertaken and reported throughout the year.
+At the time of writing, a further two cases are currently with the Crown Prosecution Service for a decision to prosecute and one case is currently being prepared for advice.
+It is anticipated that a decision to prosecute will be made in Q1 of 2024/25.